apereo/cas/cas-server-documentation/integration/Delegate-Authentication.md

 If you want to delegate the CAS authentication to Twitter for example, you have to add an OAuth client for the provider: Twitter.
 For each delegated authentication mechanism, you must define the appropriate client.

-Clients can be defined via properties for the most common ones (in the `application.properties` file).

 To see the relevant list of CAS properties, please [review this guide](../installation/Configuration-Properties.html).

 Notice that for each OAuth provider, the CAS server is considered as an OAuth client and therefore should be declared as